 Lady Sibell had been County President from 1931 to 1955 and even afterwards, when prevented by ill health from taking a very active part, she was tremendously interested to see how the movement grew and prospered, still bringing interest and happiness to country women.
 It was fitting that the Golden Jubilee birthday party was celebrated at Thoresby, her family home, but unfortunately she was not well enough to be present.
 She sent her good wishes and one of her last acts was to send her donation to Nottinghamshire for the National Appeal.
 She was remembered with gratitude and affection by those who had known her.”

 Both Lady Sibell and her husband died in January 1968.
 There is a memorial plaque in St Edmund’s Church, Holme Pierrepont.

-When Lady Sibell died in January, 1968, the Rev. Harold Pickles, wrote in the February 1968 of St Mary’s Church Magazine :
+When Lady Sibell died in January, 1968, the Rev. Harold Pickles, wrote in the February 1968 edition of St Mary’s church magazine: